Gateway Commercial Finance

 There are three levels of taxes: federal, state, and local.
 When you start your business, your first step is filing with your state to set up an LLC, S Corp, or C Corp.
 You pay a fee and receive a notification from the state confirming that your business is duly registered.
 Your next step is to get an Employer Identification Number (EIN) from the IRS.
 It’s free!
 That’s the easy part.

 Remember to earmark funds to pay your taxes on a timely basis.
-If a payment is going to be missed or you need to work out a payment schedule, it is imperative to contact the taxing authority before you are contacted by it.
-It is just as important to have someone who is experienced in dealing with federal, state, and local taxing authorities to help you.
+If a payment is going to be missed or you need to work out a payment schedule, it is imperative to contact the taxing authority before you are approached by it.
+It is just as important to have someone experienced in dealing with federal, state, and local taxing authorities to help you.
 An experienced tax person can save you thousands of dollars and help you establish a workout plan.

-Here are some of the basic forms you will need to file and taxes and fees you will need to pay:
+Here are some of the basic forms you will need to file and the taxes and fees you will need to pay:

 Federal